 • Complete loss of orientation and awareness of the surroundings.

-• Dogs no longer respond to familiar stimuli such as their owners or familiar sounds.
+• Dogs no longer react to familiar stimuli such as their owners or familiar sounds.

 • Incontinence:

-• Loss of bladder and bowel control due to neurological deficits.
+• Loss of control over bladder and bowel due to neurological deficits.

 The course of symptoms can vary depending on the dog breed.
-While some breeds experience loss of vision, movement disorders and seizures may predominate in others.
-The symptoms often occur within an age window that is typical for the breed, which can be helpful in making a diagnosis.
+While vision loss is the primary symptom in some breeds, movement disorders and seizures may dominate in others.
+Symptoms often appear within a breed-specific age range, which can be helpful in making a diagnosis.

-Although the above symptoms are typical, they can vary in severity and order.
-Some dogs show early vision loss, while for others, movement problems are the first signs.
-The individual variation underlines the importance of a thorough clinical examination and, if necessary, genetic diagnosis.
+Although the symptoms mentioned above are typical, their severity and sequence can vary.
+Some dogs show early signs of vision loss, while in others, movement disorders are the first indication.
+This individual variation underscores the importance of a thorough clinical examination and, if necessary, genetic testing.

-Diagnosis of canine neuronal ceroid lipofuscinosis (NCL) is challenging because early-stage symptoms are nonspecific and may also indicate other neurological diseases.
-However, a precise and early diagnosis is crucial to confirm the disease and to better assess the course of the disease.
-Below we review the key steps and methods used in diagnosing canine ceroid lipofuscinosis NCL.
+Diagnosing neuronal ceroid lipofuscinosis (NCL) in dogs is challenging because early symptoms are nonspecific and can also indicate other neurological diseases.
+However, a precise and early diagnosis is crucial to confirm the disease and better predict its progression.
+Below, we outline the key steps and methods used in diagnosing NCL in dogs.

 1. Clinical examination

-Diagnosis begins with a thorough clinical examination by the veterinarian , which takes into account the following aspects:
+The diagnosis begins with a thorough clinical examination by the Veterinarian, taking the following aspects into account:

-• Information on previous genetic diseases in the breeding line.
+• Information on genetic pre-existing conditions in the breeding line.

-• Abnormalities in behavior, ability to move or sensory perceptions.
+• Abnormalities in behavior, mobility, or sensory perception.

 • Observation of symptoms:

-• Check for neurological deficits such as ataxia, muscle tremors, or vision loss.
+• Examination for neurological deficits such as ataxia, muscle tremors, or vision loss.

 2. Imaging procedures

-Imaging procedures are an important part of the diagnosis as they can reveal structural changes in the brain and other affected organs:
+Imaging techniques are an important part of the diagnosis, as they can reveal structural changes in the brain and other affected organs:

 • Magnetic resonance imaging (MRI):

-• Depiction of changes in brain regions such as the cerebellum and cerebral cortex.
+• Depiction of changes in brain regions such as the cerebellum and the cerebral cortex.

-• Detection of atrophies (tissue loss) or deposits in specific brain regions.
+• Evidence of atrophy (tissue wasting) or deposits in specific brain regions.

 • Computed tomography (CT):

-• Less specific than MRI but helpful in detecting major structural abnormalities.
+• Less specific than MRI, but helpful in detecting larger structural abnormalities.

-Examination of the retina can provide valuable information about the disease, as NCL is often associated with retinal degeneration:
+Examination of the retina can provide valuable clues about the disease, as NCL is often associated with retinal degeneration:

 • Funduscopy:

-• Examination of the back of the eye for signs of pigment loss or retinal degeneration.
+• Examination of the fundus for signs of pigment loss or retinal degeneration.

 • Electroretinography (ERG):

-• Measurement of the electrical activity of the retina in order to detect functional disorders at an early stage.
+• Measurement of the electrical activity of the retina to detect functional disorders early.

-Genetic testing is the most precise means of diagnosing NCL because it can identify specific mutations in the affected genes:
+Genetic tests are the most precise means of diagnosing NCL, as they can identify specific mutations in the affected genes:

 • DNA analysis: